Suspects disappear after assaulting woman in motorhome - RV Travel

-A bizarre altercation between a property owner and a woman living in a motorhome on the property resulted in a search by Spokane Valley, Washington deputies for suspects that could face potential charges of first-degree burglary and fourth-degree assault reports KHG.
+A bizarre altercation between a property owner and a woman living in a motorhome on the property resulted in a search by Spokane Valley, Washington, deputies for suspects that could face potential charges of first-degree burglary and fourth-degree assault, reports KHQ.

-Deputies responded to the reported assault in the 900 block of N. Burns at around Thursday night at 7:20 p.m.
+Deputies responded to the reported assault in the 900 block of N. Burns Thursday night at 7:20 p.m.
 The victim told responding deputies she has lived in a motorhome on the property for the past few years.
 She was standing outside the motorhome when the homeowner came out and said he was going to pull the motorhome off the property.

 The victim told him to stop but he continued.
 She went inside and applied the brake on the motorhome to stop the man from pulling it with his truck.
 He followed her inside and an argument broke out.
 During the argument, she told the man to leave.